jhstake/launch_checklist/README.md

 # Ethereum Staking Launch preparedness checklist
 Staking Experience Checklist - Check as many of these boxes as you can before staking on mainnet.
 These are skills that you ought to have a good understanding of before putting your funds at risk.

+- [ ] SSH into server from same network

+- [ ] SSH into server from different network (port forwarding)

 - [ ] Successfully run Medalla +1 month